intelfy/granterstellar/docs/install_guide.md

 - Stripe webhook 401/400: set STRIPE_WEBHOOK_SECRET in production; in DEBUG webhooks accept unsigned JSON.
 - SPA not loading assets: keep VITE_BASE_URL=/static/app/ (matches Dockerfile copy path and Django static path).
 - Invites email not sent: configure EMAIL_* SMTP settings and INVITE_SENDER_DOMAIN; check provider logs.

+## Run RLS (Postgres) tests locally

+Row-Level Security tests only run against PostgreSQL and are skipped on SQLite.
+To run them locally:

+- Start a Postgres instance you can connect to (Docker, local, or managed).
+- Set DATABASE_URL to your Postgres connection (the test runner will use it).
+- Apply migrations to that database before running tests.

+Two easy options:

+1) Using VS Code task (recommended)
+   - Ensure DATABASE_URL is set in your shell or the workspace environment.
+   - Run task: “API: test (RLS on Postgres)”.

+2) Using the Django test runner directly
+   - From the repo root:
+     - cd api
+     - DEBUG=1 SECRET_KEY=test DATABASE_URL=postgres://USER:PASS@HOST:5432/DB .venv/bin/python manage.py migrate
+     - DEBUG=1 SECRET_KEY=test DATABASE_URL=postgres://USER:PASS@HOST:5432/DB .venv/bin/python manage.py test -v 2 db_policies.tests

+Notes
+- If connection.vendor is not "postgresql", the suite is skipped by design.
+- Keep a disposable database for tests; they create/tear down data.

 Last updated: 2025-08-29